 Sadly one of my students, Mikel van Dijk, a talented young man and a good person, committed suicide.
 I got to walk alongside him in his dream of becoming a conductor for four years, but he had a lot of difficulty finding his way.
 Music education in particular can be life changing when focused on the personal needs of a student.
 Especially when someone is exceptionally talented.

 Of course the cause does not only lie with the school system, but we can offer a space where you can fully develop your talent, a place where you will be seen for who you are and for what you want to realize.
 It is my duty to facilitate that as best I can.
 What I bring to the table?
-35 years of experience as a musical leader in the (breedst denkbare vorm).
+35 years of experience as a musical leader.
 Besides that, I am willing to be reset by another generation, to look for the way they can use my experiences and to learn from their insights.

 Students develop at their own tempo and in a way that suits them.
 This will make them powerful, wilful musical leaders.